 Known as Rapa Nui to the native population and Isla de Pascua to Chileans, the English name commemorates its European discovery by a Dutch expedition on Easter Sunday in 1722.

-After a solid night’s sleep, I awoke the next morning and joined the rest of the guests at Kaimana for breakfast.
-I decided to start my day by exploring the island’s only town of Hanga Roa, just a short walk from my hotel.
-I made my way to the water and immediately spotted my first moai which seemed to be guarding the town’s small harbor.
+After breakfast, I start my day with a visit to the island’s only town, Hanga Roa.
+From the hotel, I make my way to the water and immediately spot my first moai which seems to be guarding the town’s small harbor.

-The Story of the Moai
+The mystery of the Easter Island Moai

 It’s hard to appreciate just how powerful a visit to this sacred island is without a basic understanding of its turbulent past.
 So I will try my best to explain what is known about the history of Easter Island.